risevest/octonet/docs/HTTP.md

 ### Http Agent

 The http agent has the following methods
+It is used for making external api requests.

 - **useLogger(logger:_Logger_)**: Sets the logger to be used for logging requests